 Banks are notorious for making numbers complicated.
 Even something as seemingly simple as your credit card’s annual percentage rate (APR) becomes complex when trying to calculate how banks get that number.
 But not to fear — learning how to calculate APR on a credit card is possible, and we’ll show you how.

-And you being a responsible consumer are rightfully concerned as to how this perplexing number determines what you’re paying in interest charges.
+As a responsible consumer, you’re rightfully concerned as to how this perplexing number determines what you’re paying in interest charges.
 We’ve broken it all down for you as simply as possible and will show you:

 - Three simple steps for calculating your APR